A Confidential Computing Transparency Framework for a Comprehensive Trust Chain: User study

+We further investigate which transparency group means differ from each other using Tukey pairwise comparison test.
+Participants in both \lowdetail\ and \highdetail\ variants reported the lowest comfort levels in the absence of transparency.
+In the \lowdetail\ variant, the highest comfort is measured for L2, with L1 and L3 being perceived as roughly equally attractive on average.
+However, in the \highdetail\ variant, we observe a clear ranking of the transparency groups from L1 to L3.
+While the first three transparency options remain relatively stable across the two detail variants, the clear ranking in the \highdetail\ variant is driven by an increase in comfort with L3.

+On the individual level, we report the frequency of preferring L3 over L2.
+In the \lowdetail\ variant, L3 was preferred roughly equally frequently compared to L2.
+On the contrary, in the \highdetail\ variant L3 is preferred by three quarters of participants.

 We additionally examine the effect of data type on participants' comfort regardless of the transparency level.
+Participants express highest concern about (and lowest comfort with sharing) their financial and authentication data, followed by tracking and medical data.
+They are least concerned about, and most willing to share, socioeconomic and lifestyle-behaviour data.
+We formally confirm the effect of data types with ANOVA (\lowdetail\ variant: $F = 23.046, p < 0.001, N = 2,214$; \highdetail\ variant: $F = 18.567, p < 0.001, N = 2,334$).
 Our findings on participants' baseline concern about different data types largely align with Chua et al. \cite{chua2021effects}.
-Participants express highest concern (and lowest comfort with sharing) about their financial and authentication data, followed by tracking and medical data.
-They are least concerned about, and most willing to share, socioeconomic and lifestyle-behavior data.

-Upon establishing a baseline, we investigate interaction effects between transparency and data type to answer \ref{rq-2} (see Figure \ref{fig:RQ2-transparency_vs_data}).
-While L2 and L3 seem similar on aggregate level, more nuanced patterns emerge across data types.
-Specifically, participants show a preference for L3 in apps handling financial and tracking data; two categories that evoke higher levels of baseline concern.
-In contrast, L2 is favoured for apps involving lifestyle, social, medical, and, to a lesser extent, authentication data.
-Despite these observed trends, the interaction effects are not statistically significant (ANOVA, F=0.801, p=0.6, N=2214).
-Additionally, the consistent gap between least and most preferred transparency options across data types suggests a uniform increase in comfort from the baseline.

-Demographic analysis reveals several correlations in comfort levels for data sharing.
-There are weak correlations with gender and age: women express slightly higher comfort levels than men, and younger participants tend to be more comfortable sharing data compared to older individuals.
-There is also a positive correlation between participants' willingness to explore new technology and their willingness to share data.

-Our analysis covers four main regions: the Americas (144 participants), Europe (143), the Middle East and Africa (66), and Asia and the Pacific (14).
-While region does not significantly affect overall comfort levels, two patterns emerge.
-First, European and American participants exhibit higher baseline concern for their data, particularly regarding lifestyle, social, tracking, and medical data.
-Second, these participants also report lower comfort levels with no transparency and L1.
-However, the comfort levels for L2 and L3 are largely consistent for all regions.

-Education and work field do not yield statistically significant patterns, but some trends are notable.
-High school or trade school graduates tend to prefer L2 transparency, while university graduates favour L3.
-Field-related patterns reveal that economists (54 participants) are indifferent to transparency levels.
-Participants in arts/humanities (34), social sciences (28), STEM (108), and trades (21) prefer increasing transparency, with comfort levels rising from L1 to L3.
-Health workers (34) and those in `other' fields (71) uniquely favour L2 transparency, being the only groups whose comfort levels decrease from L2 to L3.